Getting started¶

 The package has three main classes:

-material.
-Mainly wavelength dependent refractive indices and second-order
+material, mainly wavelength-dependent refractive indices and second-order

-suceptibility tensor for nonlinear processes.
+susceptibility tensor for nonlinear processes.

-) is has all the standard TMM features:
+Class TMM (alias of NonlinearTMM) has all the standard TMM features:

 Both p- and s-polarization

-Arbritarty angle of incidence
+Arbitrary angle of incidence

 Calculation of reflection, transmission and absorption of plane waves (

-)Calculaion of electric and magnetic fields inside structure (
+GetIntensitiesandGetAbsorbedIntensity)Calculation of electric and magnetic fields inside structure (

-)Calculation of field enhancement (
+GetFieldsandGetFields2D)Calculation of field enhancement (

-)Sweep over any parameter (
+GetEnhancement)Sweep over any parameter (

 In addition to those standard features, the class has similar functionality to

-of the beam is done through attribute wave
+of the beam is done through attribute wave (see class _Wave).

 Calculation of reflection, transmission and absorption of beams (

-)Calculaion of electric and magnetic fields inside structure (
+WaveGetPowerFlows)Calculation of electric and magnetic fields inside structure (

-)Calculation of field enhancement (
+WaveGetFields2D)Calculation of field enhancement (

-)Sweep over any parameter (
+WaveGetEnhancement)Sweep over any parameter (

-class ic capable of calculating second-order
+Finally, SecondOrderNLTMM class is capable of calculating second-order

 nonlinear processes like second-harmonic generation, sum-frequency generation and

-supports both the plane waves and beams.
+supports both plane waves and beams.

 Standard TMM¶